Perfectz/perfectlifetracker/frontend/src/components/README-TERRA.md

 ## Demo Pages

-These components are demonstrated on two pages:
+These components are demonstrated on one page:

 1. `/terra-design`: Shows the design components in isolation
-2. `/terra-layout`: Shows the components within the Terra layout system

 ## Implementation Notes

 - All components use the `terraColors` object exported from the theme file
 - Components are responsive and adapt to desktop and mobile viewports
-- The layout automatically handles the switch between desktop and mobile views
 - Card components use static mock data for demonstration purposes